team disquantified

 Trends and Predictions

-As organizations increasingly prioritize employee well-being, the trend toward disquantification will likely grow.
+As organizations increasingly prioritize employee well-being, disquantification will likely grow.
 Future workplaces may see:

-• Expanded Focus on Mental Health: More organizations will recognize the importance of mental well-being in team performance.
+• Expanded Focus on Mental Health: More organizations will recognize the role of mental well-being in team performance.

 • Flexible Work Environments: A shift toward remote and hybrid models will necessitate a focus on trust and collaboration.